mganss/MidiMorph/README.md

 ## Pitch Scale

 The cost function used to assign note pairs calculates a distance in the pitch/time plane.
-The Scale dial selects the number of semitones that are equal to one beat.
+The Scale dial selects the number of semitones that are equal in distance to one beat.